thm52126/clematis_reticulata_revision/README.md

 # clematis_reticulata_revision
-This repository contains relevant morphological data and code corresponding to morphometric analysis for an forthcoming manuscript on the systematic of the Clematis reticulata species complex.
+This repository contains relevant morphological data and code corresponding to morphometric analysis for an forthcoming manuscript on revisionary systematics of the Clematis reticulata species complex.